Naman-Saxena1/Quiztron-Quiz_App/README.md

 5. React
 6. Redux Toolkit

-- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Heroku and MongoDb Atlas.
+- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Vercel and MongoDb Atlas.

 ## Features:
 1. User Authentication (Signup, Login and Logout)